openvinotoolkit/openvino_notebooks/notebooks/304-pytorch-post-training-quantization/README.md

 [PyTorch](https://pytorch.org/) model for the high-speed inference via [OpenVINO Toolkit](https://docs.openvinotoolkit.org/).
 For more advanced usage refer to these [examples](https://github.com/openvinotoolkit/nncf/tree/develop/examples).

-This notebook is based on 'ImageNet training in PyTorch' [example](https://github.com/pytorch/examples/blob/master/imagenet/main.py).
 To make downloading and validating fast, we use an already pretrained [ResNet-50](https://arxiv.org/abs/1512.03385) model on the
 [Tiny ImageNet](http://cs231n.stanford.edu/reports/2015/pdfs/leonyao_final.pdf) dataset.

 It consists of the following steps:
+- Evaluate the original model
 - Transform the original FP32 model to INT8
-- Export optimized and original models to ONNX
+- Export optimized and original models to ONNX and then to OpenVINO IR
-- Compare the perfomance of the obtained FP32 and INT8 ONNXs
+- Compare perfomance of the obtained FP32 and INT8 models

 ## Installation Instructions